01 March 2009

 Withdrawal from Iraq?
 Not So Fast.

-As we approach the sixth anniversary of the Iraq War, the Obama Administration has revealed its plan to withdraw U.S. troops and end our combat mission by August 31, 2010.
+the Obama Administration has revealed its plan to withdraw U.S. troops and end our combat mission by August 31, 2010.
 The President announced that 50,000 troops will remain in a support role until December 31, 2011.
 Democrats in Congress largely disapprove of President Obama's plan, while key Republicans such as John McCain (R-AZ) think the plan is fair.
 Regardless of the political response, the President's announcement illustrates an important reality for voters that may not appear obvious; regardless of the campaign promises and the political slogans, regardless of the unpopularity of the previous administration's policies, a president will almost always listen to his commanders on the ground and respond practically and realistically.

 While it would seem like Obama the pragmatist has really changed course from his predecessor, recent history proves otherwise.
 President Bush, whom Obama had called previous to his announcement, struck a deal with the Iraqis for a phased withdrawal that would have removed most combat troops from Iraq a little later than 18 months.
 Having secured the presidency, Mr. Obama has extended his campaign promise for a withdrawal by two months and decided to keep 50,000 "support" troops in Iraq until the end of 2011.
 Yet, political rhetoric aside, these young men and women will be in combat, and they will continue to die in combat.
 The President's plan largely hinges on the Iraqi government's ability to maintain functioning schools, electricity and water facilities, and economic infrastructure.